 If the tenant is unsuccessful at that hearing, the landlord is can proceed with the eviction as normal.

 Similarly, El Paso County is allowing under more limited circumstances, and in more of a discretionary manner, these types of evidentiary hearings, but they may be handling the eviction going forward slightly differently than the first judicial district.

 Other counties may not have these evidentiary hearings at all.
 So, unfortunately, there’s a lot of question as to how this will proceed going forward.
 We are hoping to get more information from the counties in the near future.

 Need Guidance Evicting During COVID?

 Set up some time to speak with one of our evictions attorneys.
-Call 303-688-0944 to set up a free case assessment, or schedule the meeting online.
+Call 303-688-0944 to set up a case assessment, or schedule the meeting online.